Dr Lawrence May

 Teaching | Current

-And outside the University, developed or delivered Bachelors level courses for animators and game developers related to interactive narrative, academic and professional practice, and critical contexts related to interactive media and games.
+Outside the University, I have developed and delivered Bachelors level courses for animators and game developers related to interactive narrative, academic and professional practice, and media theory.
 I have also designed and managed the delivery of a diploma-to-degree bridging programme, and worked as part of a small degree development team to develop and take a Bachelor of Creative Software to approval.

 Primary supervisor: Dawn Garbett